University of Padua, 19-22 April 2017

 Other committee members: Prof Maurizio Rippa Bonati (Padua); Dr Fabio Zampieri (Padua); Dr Alberto Zanatta (Padua); Dr Luca Guariento (Glasgow/Oxford), Mr Federico Barco (Padua)

-Registration for the Padua conference is now open.
-The conference fee will be EUR 180, including four days of conference and lunches on Thursday, Friday, and Saturday.
-There will be the option to register for the conference banquet on Friday evening at an additional EUR 20.
-Click here to go to the registration page.
-Please mind that registration will close on April 4th.
+Registration for the Padua conference has now closed.
+The conference fee of EUR 180 includes four days of conference and lunches on Thursday, Friday, and Saturday.
+There is also a conference banquet on Friday evening at an additional EUR 20.
+Click here to go to the registration page. .

 We would like to draw your attention to possibility of adding a (small) gift to your payment.
 We will use these gifts to hand out additional bursaries to those who would otherwise be hard-pressed to make it to Padua.
 Your gift can make a difference!